pettni/pcis/README.md

 This is an ongoing effort to combine code for polyhedral synthesis methods (subsume the repositories `cps-inv`, `multi-cinv` and parts of `mkz`).
 List of capabilities:

  - Pre algorithms via robust counterpart and intersection/projection
- - Invariance algorithm with termination guarantee
+ - Iterative invariance algorithm with termination guarantee
+   - State-dependent input bounds
    - Measurable and non-measurable disturbance
    - Parametrized/disturbed A matrix
    - State-dependent disturbance
+ - One-shot search for implicit controlled-invariant sets
+   - State-dependent input bounds

 ## Requirements
  - Recent version of Matlab and MPT 3.0 (http://control.ee.ethz.ch/~mpt).